knurling-rs/knurling-session-20q4/src/sessions/hello_sensor.md

 ```rust
 let i2c = Twim::new(board.TWIM0, pins, twim::Frequency::K100);
 ```
-✅ To introduce a way of getting feedback from a running embedded Program that has no other perceivable output, add a blinking loop at the end of the program.
+✅  Add a blinking loop at the end of the program.
+This is a way of creating a visual output, that your program is running.

 ```rust
 loop {